-The aim of the chart is celebrate positive behaviour by individual pupil's cards showing green.
+The aim of the chart is to celebrate positive behaviour by individual pupil's cards showing green.

 A yellow warning card may only be issued after the pupil has already received a verbal warning, which they did not adhere to and the member of staff has implemented appropriate intervention strategies e.g. moved the child away from the situation, an additional adult provided to support the child.
 A yellow warning card may come with an action to be taken e.g. miss a play, write a letter of apology.
+When a warning card is issued, the card is returned to green for the start of the next session.